jamiewannenburg/uacalcsrc/tasks/Task 13 - AbstractIntOperation.md

 - **Issue**: Most methods throw UnsupportedOperationException, making direct testing impractical
 - **Alternative**: Test through concrete subclasses that properly implement the methods
 - **Testing Strategy**: Focus on constructor testing and basic functionality
+- **Rationale**:
+  - `valueAt` method always throws UnsupportedOperationException
+  - Main method is empty stub
+  - Designed for inheritance, not direct instantiation
+  - No meaningful functionality to test directly

 #### Critical Implementation Notes
 - This is a concrete class despite the "Abstract" name - it can be instantiated